Group signature

 The ACJT 2000, BBS04, and BS04 (in CCS) group signature schemes are some of the state of the art.
 (Note: this might be an incomplete list.)

-Boneh, Boyen and Shacham published in 2004 (BBS04, Crypto04) is a novel group signature scheme based on bilinear maps.
+Boneh, Boyen and Shacham published in 2004 (BBS04, Crypto04) a novel group signature scheme based on bilinear maps.
 Signatures in this scheme are approximately the size of a standard RSA signature (around 200 bytes).
 The security of the scheme is proven in the random oracle model and relies on the Strong Diffie Hellman assumption (SDH) and a new assumption in bilinear groups called the Decision linear assumption (DLin).

 A more formal definition that is geared towards provable security was given by Bellare, Micciancio and Warinschi.